Latvian National Opera: History

-After the season finale with Giuseppe Verdi’s A Masked Ball in 1990 reconstruction work was started on the building with a reopening in 1995.
+After the season finale with Giuseppe Verdi's Un ballo in maschera in 1990 reconstruction work was started on the building with a reopening in 1995.
 The opera company returned to its home stage with a production of the opera Uguns un Nakts by Jānis Mediņš.
 In 2001, construction work on a complex of annexes was completed, providing audiences with the New Hall that can seat 300 people.
 The Latvian National Opera celebrated its 90th anniversary with a concert on 22 December 2009, and its centenary with two gala concerts on 16 and 17 November 2018.
 Since 1998 the Riga Opera Festival is held at the opera house.
-Due to the COVID-19 Pandemic the Opera Theatre was closed and reopened multiple times in 2020 whilst making some productions available for online streaming.
+Due to the COVID-19 pandemic the Opera Theatre was closed and reopened multiple times in 2020 whilst making some productions available for online streaming.

 Artists

 The well known Richard Wagner was working at the Riga City Theatre from 1837 to 1839.
 It is the period when he was starting to compose his third opera Rienzi.
 More recently Andris Nelsons was appointed to the post of chief conductor from 2003 to 2007.
 Nelsons is a regular conductor of the world's top orchestras.
 Additionally, multiple world famous opera singers have started their careers at this opera house.
 A prime example is the mezzo-soprano Elīna Garanča as well as the soprano Kristine Opolais.
 The opera house has undertaken guest performances at the Hongkong festival, Grand Théâtre de Bordeaux in France, Teatro Massimo Bellini in Italy, Bolshoi Theatre in Moscow, Luxembourg Opera Theatre etc.

 The orchestra consists of more than 100 players.
 Many of them have been recognized as soloists or together as a chamber music ensemble.
 More than 250 performances are conducted during a typical season.
 The repertoire consists of more than 50 operas and ballets ranging from Baroque to contemporary classical music styles.
 The opera house, since 1918, employs a choir and a ballet group, the latter of which was initially closely tied to Russian Ballet traditions since the first ballet dancers and teachers were hired from Russia.